 How to make sprouted quinoa pizza crust:

-- The first thing to do is soaking and sprouting the quinoa.
-Measure exactly one cup of dry quinoa.
-I use white quinoa.
-Put it into a bowl with a lid.
-Wash the quinoa and drain.
+- The first thing to do is to soak the quinoa for 24 hours.
+Measure one cup of dry quinoa.
+Wash it and drain.
 Then, pour about 2-3 cups of filtered water over the washed quinoa.
 The quinoa must be fully covered with water.
-It’s better to put more water than not enough water because the quinoa will absorb water during the soaking process.
-Add 1/2 tsp of apple cider vinegar to the bowl with quinoa, cover the lid and leave on the counter for 24-36 hours.
+It’s better to put more water than not enough because the quinoa will absorb water during the soaking process.
+Add 1/2 tsp of apple cider vinegar to the bowl with quinoa, cover the lid and leave on the counter at room temperature for 24-36 hours.

 - After 24-36 hours you will see tiny quinoa sprouts.
-Rinse the quinoa really well several times, draining the water.
+Rinse the quinoa well several times, draining the water each time.
 If you don’t wash the soaked quinoa well, it may have a bitter taste after it’s cooked.
-So, make sure you wash and drain the quinoa really well.
-I wash and drain it about 3 times usually.
+So, please make sure you wash and drain the quinoa at least 3 times.

 Now it’s time to start the pizza.
 It’s very easy from here:

-- Preheat the oven to 425.
-Preheat the empty cast iron skillets too, by placing them into the oven when you turn the oven heat on.
+- Preheat the oven to 425°F. Preheat the empty and dry cast iron skillets too.
+Simple place them into the oven when you turn the oven heat on.

 - Put the washed and drained quinoa into your blender.
 Add 1/2 cup of water and blend until smooth.

-- Add 1 tsp of oregano and 3/4 tsp of Himalayan sea salt.
+- Add 1 tsp of oregano and 3/4 tsp of Sea salt.
 If you are using table salt, add 1 teaspoon.
 Blend until well incorporated.

 - Add 2 tablespoons of coconut flour.
 Blend well.

 - Add 2 tablespoons of olive oil.
-Blend until everything is mixed really well.
-The super healthy pizza dough is ready.
+Blend until everything is well incorporated.
+Our super healthy pizza dough is ready.

 - Get the preheated cast iron skillets from the oven and put about 1/2 tablespoon of coconut oil in each of them.
-Spread the coconut oil on the bottom of the skillets.
+Spread the coconut oil on the bottom of each skillet.
 This will prevent the dough from sticking to the bottom.

 - Pour the pizza dough into the hot oiled skillets, spread the dough so it forms a round shape.
-Then place the skillets into the preheated oven.
+Place the skillets into the preheated oven.
 Set the timer to 11 minutes.

 - After 11 minutes, take the skillets out of the oven.
-Flip the flatbreads and put the skillets back into the oven for 2 minutes more.
+Flip the flatbread and put the skillets back into the oven for 2 more minutes.

-- After that, take the cast irons skillets out of the oven and while the flatbreads are still inside the skillets, spread 1 teaspoon of olive oil on the surface of flatbreads.
-The spread some tomato sauce or organic ketchup.
+- After that, take the cast irons skillets out of the oven and while the flatbreads are still inside the skillets spread 1 teaspoon of olive oil on the surface of flatbreads.
+Then spread some tomato sauce or organic ketchup.
 Sprinkle your favorite toppings*, then sprinkle shredded cheese.

-- Place the skillets into the oven until the cheese melts.
+- Place the skillets back into the oven until the cheese melts.
 About 3 minutes.
 You can broil the top if you wish.